derekvmcintire/veganuary/README.md

 # veganuary
-*UPDATED*: Got zwift IDs working, but had to grab data from the `_ziwft.json` network request instead.
-It's a little less clear, but details below.

 A Python script that could help automate the process of calculating results for Team Vegan's Veganuary Race League

 Clone this repo and then you can:

-To run the script open terminal (for mac) and type
+run the script - open terminal (for mac) and type
 ```
 python3 get_results.py
 ```

 You should see something like:
 ```
-Number of A Riders: 103
-Number of valid A Rider Rsults: 64
-Number of B Riders: 124
-Number of valid B Rider Rsults: 73
-Number of C Riders: 101
-Number of valid C Rider Rsults: 62
-Number of D Riders: 45
-Number of valid D Rider Rsults: 29
-➜  veganuary git:(dumb) ✗
+resolving stage results for cat A
+resolving stage results for cat B
+resolving stage results for cat C
+resolving stage results for cat D
+resolving prime results for cat A
+resolving prime results for cat B
+resolving prime results for cat C
+resolving prime results for cat D

 ```

-So it currently filters out riders that are not registered for the league.

-That's as far as I've got.
-Next steps should be something like:
-- Include the riders ZP number in the CSV so we can validate against that instead of name.
-- Filter existing results down to only validated riders
-- Out put filtered stage results
-- Will need to input sprint and KOM data separately and write methods to hanlde filtering
-- Output filtered results as csv (mocked the methods but untested)

-Then:
+## Results
+You can view the results in the above `results` directory and download them by right clicking on the file in the list view and selecting "Save File As"

+Running the `get results.py` script will process the data stored in the `zp_data` directory (currently only for stage 2) and produce results stored in the `results` directory.
+Stage results are broken down by category, while prime results are broken down by the prime name and category.
+At first glance they appear to be accurate, but I haven't combed through them super thoroughly so let me know if you see any errors!

+Next:
-- Have a way to input most current overall results into the `CalculateResults` class (create csv?)
+- Have a way to input most current overall results into the `CalculateResults` class
 - Update overall results based on stage results
-- Export as csv

 ## To get data from ZP
 - There may be a better way of doing this but I didn't see a public API in my quick search